This guide covers common questions we hear about switching your site’s template. For step-by-step instructions, visit Switching templates.

 Yes, this step is built into the template switching process.
 When you switch templates, you’ll first preview it before it's set as your live template.

-This allows the flexibility to complete your new design before publishing it.
+This way, you can complete your new design before publishing it.
 If you don’t like your new design, you can cancel it, and no changes will be seen on your live site.

 If I switch to a new template and then switch back, will my site go back to the way it was?